 Going through these pages full of works of art and surprises, one realizes that the duo behind MinaLima studio may have actually invented a new printed language.

-MinaLima Sorcerer’s Stone (Book 1) and Chamber of Secrets (Book 2) editions are the only ones currently available for purchase, but the studio will continue knocking out each book in the series piece by piece, so make sure to follow their website to keep up with the launches.
+MinaLima Sorcerer’s Stone (Book 1), and Chamber of Secrets (Book 2), are the only ones currently available for purchase, but the studio will continue knocking out each book in the series piece by piece, so make sure to follow their website and keep up with the launches.

 Frequently asked questions:

 How many of the Harry Potter books are illustrated?